Strolling of the Heifers Farm Tour 2020

 The Miller Farm is an organic dairy farm in the Connecticut River Valley in Vernon, VT.
 We milk around 170 registered Holstein cows, with an additional 150 dry cows and heifers.
 Our milk goes to make Stonyfield yogurt.
 We have about 600 acres under management, providing grass, alfalfa and corn for feed.
 During the summer season, all but our youngest calves graze at various paddocks.
 The farm tour will visit our milking parlor, small calf raising area, and answer any questions you may have!

-Directions: From Brattleboro, continue on S Main St onto VT 142 South/Vernon St. Travel 5.4 miles.
-Farm will be on your right.
+Directions: From Brattleboro, continue on South Main Street onto VT Route 142 South/Vernon Street.
+Go 5.4 miles.
+Farm will be on your right

 If you plan to visit 4 farms, we suggest one of the following itineraries, which entail a traveling time of no more than 30 minutes between farms.
-You may also opt to visit 2-3 farms using the suggested itinerary.
+You may also opt to visit 2-3.
 Please print out our map or use your GPS or smart phone to enter addresses for the most direct routes.